wp-plugins/wordfence/readme.txt

 = What if I need support? =

 All our paid customers receive priority support.
 Excellent customer service is a key part of being a Wordfence Security member.
-You can also [visit our support forums where we provide free support for all Wordfence Security users](http://wordfence.com/forums/) and answer any security releated questions you may have.
+As free or Premium member can visit [support.wordfence.com](http://support.wordfence.com/) and where you will find out knowledgebase.
+If you're a Premium member you can also open a support ticket.

 = Can I disable certain security features of Wordfence Security? =